Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 who has created the group you would like to join and request that your user name be added to that group.

-If you would like to create a new group, click the “Account” button shown in the image above and then select “Join or create group” on the page that follows.
+If you would like to create a new group, click the "Account" button shown in the image above and then select "Join or create group" on the page that follows.
 You will be asked to re-enter your password in order to create a new group.
 Once you have done this, you should now see your new group appear in the Wizard landing screen.
-In this example, the group “demo\_manual” now appears as an option.
+In this example, the group "demo\_manual" now appears as an option.

 ![](.//media/image20.png)&nbsp;